 |Third Party Verification|

-There are eight course intakes for 2018, available in February, March, April, May, June, August, September and October.
+There are eight course intakes, available in February, March, April, May, June, August, September and October.

 Duration and dates